 She was awarded the Territorial Decoration in 1994, the QVRM in the New Year’s Honours in 2001 and the OBE in the New Year’s Honours in 2012.

 She served from 2005 to 2009 as the Queens Honorary Nurse.

-Jane is a Liveryman of The Worshipful Company of Blacksmiths since 2012 and has recently been appointed the Court.
+Jane is a Liveryman of The Worshipful Company of Blacksmiths since 2012 and was elected to the Court in 2018.
 She is also a Freeman of the Guild of Nurses.
 Her other interests when she has time include skiing, walking and gardening.